keeyong/data-engineering-study/pyspark/README.md

   * Collecting multiple rows into an array
   * Selecting one field from each item in an array
   * to_json and from_json
+  * Parse a set of fields from a column containing JSON
+  * Parse a well-formed string column

+* Real-time Streaming ETL with Structured Streaming in Apache Spark
+  * it is easy to take an existing batch ETL job and subsequently productize it as a real-time streaming pipeline using Structured Streaming
+  * ETL needs to do the followings:
+    * Filter, transform, and clean up data
+    * Convert to a more efficient storage format
+      * Text, JSON and CSV data are easy to generate and are human readable, but are very expensive to query.
+Converting it to more efficient formats like Parquet, Avro, or ORC can reduce file size and improve processing speed.
+    * Partition data by important columns
+      * By partitioning the data based on the value of one or more columns, common queries can be answered more efficiently by reading only the relevant fraction of the total dataset.
+  * Fortunately, Structured Streaming makes it easy to convert these periodic batch jobs to a real-time data pipeline.
+Streaming jobs are expressed using the same APIs as batch data.
+Additionally, the engine provides the same fault-tolerance and data consistency guarantees as periodic batch jobs, while providing much lower end-to-end latency.

 ## Example Scripts Overview